fmillion-mnsu/cs470-s25/G_ASSIGN1.md

 ## Program requirements

-* When the program starts, it should present the Informed Consent document and solicit the user's assent.
+* When the program starts, it should present the Informed Consent document and solicit the user's consent.
 If the user does not agree to the ICF, the program should terminate.

     > Alternatively, you could design your program to allow multiple tests without needing to be restarted; in this case, you might have a "Welcome" screen with a "Start" button or keypress which displays the ICF.
 If the user does not consent, return to the Welcome screen; if they do, proceed to the experiment phase.